vanilla/garden-schema/README.md

 ### Default Values

-You can specify a default value on object properties.
-If the property is omitted during validation then the default value will be used.
+You can specify a default value with the `default` attribute.
+If the value is omitted during validation then the default value will be used.
 Note that default values are not applied during sparse validation.

 ## Validating Data